 In the long run, you want these vanity metrics to guide your Facebook advertising strategy, not rule it.
 Too much focus on these metrics will hurt your campaign because when you re-run ads based on these numbers, you don’t get a favorable ROI.
-Which means you’re running a money losing campaign, not a money making one.
+This means you’re running a money losing campaign, not a money making one.

-If you think only in terms of brand awareness, then yes, vanity metrics may help you understand how much of it is brand building is occurring.
-While increased brand awareness definitely matters, it’s only a part of your overall Facebook marketing strategy.
+If you think only in terms of brand awareness, then yes, vanity metrics may help you understand how much of it is brand building While increased brand awareness definitely matters, it’s only a part of your overall Facebook marketing strategy.
 You shouldn’t give it too much attention, especially when you’re trying to bring in more business.